filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

 ## Vocabulary

+Here’s the corrected version:

 Each file in the `do_nauki` folder contains two columns of words.
 By default, these are Polish words and their English translations (separated by semicolons).
+Different variants of a word can be entered by separating them with a pipe `|`.
 You can modify or add files as needed.
 Comments can be added by starting a line with `#`.

 ## Required Packages